Lynching: Mexico

+Lynchings have been present since the colonial period.
 Lynchings are a persistent form of extralegal violence in post-Revolutionary Mexico.
 A number of them have involved religious motivations.
+During and following the period of the Cristero War.

 On September 14, 1968, five employees from the Autonomous University of Puebla were lynched in the village of San Miguel Canoa, in the state of Puebla, after Enrique Meza Pérez, the local priest, incited the villagers to murder the employees, who he believed were communists.
 The five victims intended to enjoy their holiday climbing La Malinche, a nearby mountain, but they had to stay in the village due to adverse weather conditions.
 Two of the employees, and the owner of the house where they were staying for the night, were killed; the three survivors sustained serious injuries, including finger amputations.
 The alleged main instigators were not prosecuted.
 The few arrested were released after no evidence was found against them.

 On November 23, 2004, in the Tláhuac lynching, three Mexican undercover federal agents investigating a narcotics-related crime were lynched in the town of San Juan Ixtayopan (Mexico City) by an angry crowd who saw them taking photographs and suspected that they were trying to abduct children from a primary school.
-The agents immediately identified themselves but they were held and beaten for several hours before two of them were killed and set on fire.
+The agents immediately identified themselves, but they were held and beaten for several hours before two of them were killed and set on fire.
 The incident was covered by the media almost from the beginning, including their pleas for help and their murder.

 By the time police rescue units arrived, two of the agents were reduced to charred corpses and the third was seriously injured.
 Authorities suspect that the lynching was provoked by the persons who were being investigated.
 Both local and federal authorities had abandoned the agents, saying that the town was too far away for them to try to intervene.
 Some officials said they would provoke a massacre if the authorities tried to rescue the men from the mob.